 Over the past several years, and to a lesser extent recently, our business has been and continues to be impacted by macroeconomic conditions including supply chain and labor challenges, inflation and subsequent disinflation, and changes in consumer behavior, and our IOs have been impacted by staffing challenges and increased labor costs and utility costs within their businesses.
 Furthermore, planned construction and opening of new stores has been, and may continue to be, negatively impacted due to both increased lead times to acquire materials, obtain permits and licenses, hook up utilities as well as higher construction and development related costs.
-Additionally, we have recently experienced increases in promotional and pricing activities from key competitors, putting further pressure on our relative value.
+Additionally, during fiscal 2024 we have seen increases in promotional and pricing activities from key competitors, putting further pressure on our relative value.
 In turn, we have been actively negotiating costs and adjusting prices to sharpen our value proposition.
 The extent of the continuing impact of these factors on our operational and financial performance will depend on many factors, including certain factors outside of our control.

 Our new store growth efforts for fiscal 2024 and beyond are focused on organic growth and new real estate opportunities that align with our longterm geographic expansion and store growth strategies.
 Complementary growth opportunities may include expanding strategic relationships with large property owners, evaluating acquisitions of opportunistic real estate that become available through consolidation in the retail sector, and exploring strategic regional acquisitions of operating businesses.
-On April, 1 2024, we acquired United Grocery Outlet, which included 40 stores in six adjacent states we did not operate in as of such date (Tennessee, North Carolina, Georgia, Alabama, Kentucky and Virginia) and a company-operated distribution center.
+On April 1, 2024, we acquired The Bargain Barn, Inc., a Tennessee corporation doing business as United Grocery Outlet ("United Grocery Outlet"), which included 40 stores in six adjacent states we did not operate in as of such date (Tennessee, North Carolina, Georgia, Alabama, Kentucky and Virginia) and a company-operated distribution center.
 Our near-term integration focus is expanding the assortment, investing in store refreshes and new fixtures and introducing some of our marketing programs to the Southeast region.
-In addition to the newly acquired United Grocery Outlet stores, we plan to open approximately 22 to 24 stores in fiscal 2024, for a planned total of 62 to 64 net new stores in fiscal 2024.
-Excluding the United Grocery Outlet transaction, we opened 17 new stores and closed one store in the first half of fiscal 2024.
+In addition to the newly acquired United Grocery Outlet stores, we plan to open 27 stores in fiscal 2024, for a planned total of 66 net new stores in fiscal 2024.
+Excluding the United Grocery Outlet transaction, we opened 22 new stores and closed one store during the 39 weeks ended September 28, 2024.

 In late August 2023, we replaced components of our enterprise resource planning system, including our financial ledger, inventory management platform and product data warehouse system.
-The implementation of these system upgrades resulted in disruption to our business operations, including ordering and inventory disruptions, as well as payment processing, which adversely impacted our results of operations in fiscal 2023 as well as the first half of fiscal 2024, as more fully described below in "Comparison of the 13 and 26 weeks ended June 29, 2024 and July 1, 2023."
-We have since improved the data visibility to help us manage and forecast the business and we do not expect any further disruptions that would result in material negative impacts on our results of operations in the second half of fiscal 2024.
+The implementation of these system upgrades resulted in disruption to our business operations, including ordering and inventory disruptions, as well as payment processing, which adversely impacted our results of operations for the fiscal months of September through December of 2023 as well as during the 39 weeks ended September 28, 2024, as more fully described below in "Comparison of the 13 and 39 weeks ended September 28, 2024 and September 30, 2023."
+We have since improved the data visibility to help us manage and forecast the business and we continue to work to further improve visibility into additional operating data, increase speed and refine the tools that we and our independent operators use to manage the business.

-Beginning in the third quarter of fiscal 2024, we will be introducing our private label program to stores.
-In addition to providing better value and inventory consistency for our customers, our private label products are expected to deliver better margin for us and our IOs.
-We currently anticipate introducing approximately 100 new private-label SKUs by the end of fiscal 2024.
+In the third quarter of fiscal 2024, we began to introduce our private label products in stores.
+In addition to providing better value and inventory consistency for our customers, our private label products are expected to deliver better margins for us and our IOs.
+We currently anticipate introducing over 150 new private-label SKUs by the end of fiscal 2024.